maikongermano/maikongermano/README.md

 <br/> :heart: Passionate about programming.

-<br/> :office: System Analyst at Grupo FLJ Tecnologia.
+<br/> :office: System Analyst at Group FLJ Technology.

 <br/> :books: Always looking for new knowledge and knowledge sharing.